Defence Explosive Factory Maribyrnong: Physical description

-As a manufacturing facility, EFM Maribyrnong is characterised by a range of predominantly single storey, industrial cellular buildings, which in their architectural expression changed relatively little after 1912, and which reflect the character of similar buildings at the Lithgow Small Arms Factory.
+As a manufacturing facility, EFM is characterised by a range of predominantly single storey, industrial cellular buildings, which in their architectural expression changed relatively little after 1912, and which reflect the character of similar buildings at the Lithgow Small Arms Factory.
 Dominant building characteristics, which create a consistent character, include the use of red-bricks, weatherboards, corrugated iron or asbestos cement cladding and roof coverings, large roofscapes, cellular or self contained building designs, dividing walls expressed externally through the roof and a scale generated by the single story nature of the majority of buildings.
 Pitched roofs predominate.
 Flat roofs are uncommon within the complex.
 Dividing walls, as an expression of the cellular nature of the single storey planning, are an important feature of many buildings.
 Explosives storage and magazines are characterised by their earth blast mounds, generally on three sides.
 The provision of safety for personnel during World War Two air raids is evident in the remains of ARP shelters for wardens.
 Archaeological sites include the Joseph Raleigh's house and the foundations of the Barracks and Stables associated with The Remount.
 There is limited evidence of planting except in the area of the original Administration building (346), the Mess building, and the area of the Fisher Stables and the remains of Joseph Raleigh's house and driveway.
 The latter includes Scots Pine, windbreak trees, associated with the Remount Depot.

 The separation of functional areas required a safe transport system around the site.
-Initially this was achieved by hand propelled narrow gauge railway, and later by concrete cleanways (roads).
+Initially this was achieved by hand propelled narrow gauge railway, and later by concrete roads.
 Elements of the rail system remain in place, including rails, turntables, cuttings and embankments, in addition to the cleanways.
 This transport system was complemented by major service systems including steam lines, which are major landscape features with elevated trestling and expansion loops.
 Earth mound blast walls within the site are functional landscape elements intrinsic to explosives establishments of this type, and which reinforce interpretation of the nature of the industrial processes.